ahfmrptEkd/HuggingFace_MCP/src/unit3/build-mcp-server/starter/README.md

    ```

 3. Make some changes in a git repository and ask Claude to analyze your changes and suggest a PR template

-## Need Help?

-- Check the solution in `../solution/` if you get stuck
-- Remember: The goal is to give Claude the data it needs, not to implement complex logic yourself